 How to Prepare Yourself for a Job in Law Enforcement

-Learn What You Need to Do to Get Ready for a Law Enforcement Career
+What You Need to Do to Get Ready for a Law Enforcement Career

 Be Ready to Pass a Law Enforcement Background Check

-Background checks for police officers are thorough and grueling, and they'll include looking at your past work history, any past detected or undetected criminal history, psychological evaluations, and even a polygraph exam.
+Background checks for police officers are thorough and grueling.
+They'll look at your past work history, any past detected or undetected criminal history, psychological evaluations, and even a polygraph exam.

-Avoid Mistakes in Your Law Enforcement Application
+Avoid Mistakes in Your Application